matrix-org/synapse/docs/development/synapse_architecture/streams.md

 > The current stream ID _for a writer W_ is the largest stream ID such that
 > all transactions added by W with equal or smaller ID have completed.

-Similarly, there is a global notation of current stream ID:
+Similarly, there is a global notion of current stream ID:

 > The current stream ID is the largest stream ID such that
 > all facts (added by any writer) with equal or smaller ID have completed.